 Output: False

-Explanation: Although silent is an anagram of listen, it cannot be obtained by the allowed scrambling process.
+Explanation: Although enlist is an anagram of listen, it cannot be obtained by the described scrambling process.

 Example 2